 Kluwer brings a considerable contribution to all of the thematic areas.
+This would be even more apparent if e-books had been separately counted.
+As for serial publications, Kluwer has particular strengths in Social Sciences, while the extensive range of books on offer from this supplier is mostly in the areas of Applied, Pure and Health Sciences.
 The thematic range offered by Wiley InterScience is balanced, having almost a hundred publications even in the area in which it is most limited, Social Sciences.
 It is particularly strong in the field of Applied Sciences, fundamentally because of its large number of e-books in these disciplines.
 This provider lacks any Humanities materials.
 Emerald is quite different, being almost exclusively concerned with the distribution of materials in the Social Sciences, mainly in Economics and Information Science.
 SpringerLink, on the other hand, has no involvement in the area of Social Sciences, being strongest fundamentally in Natural, Health and Pure Sciences.
-Nonetheless, this distributor does have a large number of single or monographic publications in the Applied Sciences in its series of books.
+Nonetheless, this distributor does have a large number (1,800) of single or monographic publications in the Applied Sciences in its series of books.